 Pecém - Brazil

-The Port of Rotterdam Authority is a partner in the rapidly growing Brazilian port of Pecém since December 2018.
-This involvement opens up opportunities for international trade flows and investments from Europe.
+The Port of Rotterdam Authority has been a partner in the rapidly growing Brazilian Pecém Complex since December 2018, creating opportunities for international trade flows and investments from Europe.
 Pecém's strategic location gives it the potential to become the logistical and industrial hub of Northeast Brazil.

 The Industrial Area has some of the main manufacturing units in northeast Brazil.
 Secondly Port of Pecém has a world-class offshore terminal, which handled more than 22 million tons in 2021.
 The port complex also has an Export Processing Zone (ZPE), an area with attractive tax incentives for companies which focus on exporting.